FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Tuition will cover most supplies.
 Your family may need to purchase a small number of textbooks and standard school supplies.

-When does Anchored Co-op meet?
+When and where does Anchored Co-op meet?

 Co-op Regular Schedule (2026-2027)